SoilRos/dune-copasi/README.md

 [*Distributed and Unified Numerics Environment* `DUNE`](https://www.dune-project.org/) and the [*Biochemical System Simulator* `COPASI`](http://copasi.org/).
-Altought the rationale of the design is always driven by biochemical process (e.g. cell biology), this software is not limited to this scope and can be used for other processes involving reaction-diffusion system.
+Altought the rationale of the design is always driven by biochemical process (e.g. cell biology), this software is not limited to this scope and can be used for other processes involving reaction-diffusion systems.

 ## Graphical User Interface for SMBL files